-People receiving InterStim Therapy are able to do things they were not able to do before — take long walks through the park, see movies at the theater, or travel.
+You may be able to do things you were not able to do before receiveing Medtronic Bladder Control Therapy (Sacral Neuromodulation delivered by the InterStim® System) — take long walks through the park, see movies at the theater, or travel.
 While it may take a while to adjust to the therapy, you should be able to resume normal activities soon.

 Remember: Even after you’ve made a full recovery from surgery and resumed your normal routine, it’s important to stay in touch with your doctor about any questions or concerns you have.

 You'll receive ongoing support before, during, and after your implant procedure.
-Your doctor and his or her staff should be your first point of contact when you have questions about InterStim Therapy.
+Your doctor and his or her staff should be your first point of contact when you have questions about Medtronic Bladder Control Therapy.

 In addition, once you have an implant procedure date, you can log onto the Long-term Therapy area of www.everyday-freedom.com, where you'll find information that will be helpful before, during, and after the procedure.